-The safari timings are from 8:30am in the morning till 4pm in the evening.
-Boats are not allowed to enter after 6:30pm and safari rides may get cancelled during monsoons.
+The safari timings are from 8:30 am in the morning to 4pm in the evening.
+Boats are not allowed to enter after 6:30 pm and safari rides may get canceled during monsoons.

 The ideal time to visit Sunderbans is from November to March when the weather is pleasant and offers perfect weather conditions for tiger spotting along with other wild animals.
 You can also visit the national park during the summer seasons, but the heat can be too unpleasant to explore the area.
 Monsoons are usually avoided because most of the areas get flooded and taking a boat ride becomes unfeasible.

 Sunderbans National Park is in West Bengal and a part of it is also extended to Bangladesh.